-Grants ranging from $500 to $15,000 to Connecticut nonprofits, municipalities, and schools for programs and projects that promote the preservation the Connecticut River watershed and its surrounding areas.
-A Grant Applicant Workshop will take place on September 14.
-Funding will be provided for environmental planning activities, internships, as well as environmental education programs.
+Grants ranging from $500 to $15,000 to Connecticut nonprofits, municipalities, and schools for programs and projects that promote the preservation of the Connecticut River watershed and its surrounding areas.
+Funding is intended to support projects, programs, internships, or capacity building endeavors related to the foundation's priority areas.
+Annual grants support both ongoing programs and start-up initiatives.

-The goals of the grants program are to preserve and enhance the environment in the Lower Connecticut River Valley and to increase public knowledge of and respect for its natural resources.
-(For the purposes of these grants, this area includes the Towns of Chester, Clinton, Cromwell, Deep River, Durham, East Haddam, East Hampton, Essex, Haddam, Killingworth, Lyme, Middlefield, Middletown, Old Lyme, Old Saybrook, Portland, and Westbrook.)
+The goal of the Program is to preserve and enhance the environment in the Lower Connecticut River Valley and to increase public knowledge of and respect for its natural resources.
+Projects that demonstrate new and imaginative ways to achieve this are encouraged.

-Applicants must be certified as nonprofit under the IRS Code Section 501(c)(3) or be a municipal agency.
-Prospective applicants may partner with a 501(c)(3) or a municipality, as coapplicants, to comply with this requirement.
+-Organizations certified as 501(c)(3) nonprofits, towns, or schools are eligible to apply.
+Prospective applicants may partner with a 501(c)(3) or a municipality, as co-applicants, to comply with this requirement.
 A letter of agreement of this partnership from the host entity must be included with the application, stating that they agree to be equally responsible for compliance with all grant requirements.

-Proposals that focus on the Connecticut River corridor or Long Island Sound will also be considered as long as there is a demonstrated impact on the focus towns.
+-Organizations or projects must be based in one of the focus towns: Chester, Clinton, Cromwell, Deep River, Durham, East Haddam, East Hampton, Essex, Haddam, Killingworth, Lyme, Middlefield, Middletown, Old Lyme, Old Saybrook, Portland, or Westbrook.
+Proposals that focus on the Connecticut River corridor or Long Island Sound will be considered as long as there is a demonstrated impact in at least one of the focus towns.

-Please be aware that funding can be provided for materials, transportation, program/presenter fees, intern stipends and similar items.
 Items such as food and regular operating expenses (e.g. insurance, rent, etc.) will not be funded.
 Regular salaries and benefits are not generally funded, but may be considered if a substantial benefit is perceived.
-Funding must be applied to the item/activity described in the application form.
-Substitutions are not permitted unless prior approval has been obtained.
-Rockfall also discourages repeat recipients from becoming dependent on Rockfall and looks for them to seek additional sources of funding.

 Grant Applicant Workshop: